Skip to main content

 ServiceVersion version = sccmWebService.GetVersion();

-6. The web service can now be used.
+6. The web service is now ready for use.